Xerass/BasicLuaParser/README.md

-Very simple lua parser with incredibly limited syntax, done for a school project.
+Very simple lua parser with incredibly limited syntax, done for a school project